PankajRajput99/Amazon-Clone/README.md

 # Amazon-Clone
-Amazonc clone using Html and Css
+Amazon clone using Html and Css